Have you had a baby, gotten married, or had another major life event recently?

 As part of the application process, you will be asked to provide proof you’re an Alaska state resident.
 Your completed application and supporting documents must be received within 60 days of the life event.
 In addition to the requirements, you may be asked to provide additional documentation of a life event.

-The birth, placement for adoption, or adoption of the applicant for whom coverage is sought.
-For Qualified Health Plans (QHPs), this also applies to children placed in foster care, legal wards, guardianship, or medical support orders.
+Birth, placement for adoption, and adoption of a child.
+For qualified health plans (QHPs), this also applies to children placed in foster care, legal wards, guardianship, or medical support orders.

 The COBRA coverage period ends (usually after 18 months), or the individual has exceeded the lifetime limit in the plan, and no other COBRA coverage is available.